 • Improve connectivity and provide shortcuts for walking and biking, especially in areas that are lacking in street connectivity.

-Additionally, we will be holding workshops and community meetings during the nine months.
-Check back to this website to learn more about when and where those will occur.
+We will be holding workshops and community meetings - check back to this website to learn more about when and where those will occur.

 Resources & References